jerryhgladinet/newdocs/admin/new_admin/cluster_admin.rst

 .. image:: _static/cluster-policy-clicked-single-sign-on-detail-view.png
    :alt: Single Sign‑On settings with fields for IdP metadata URLs or certificates, button label text and toggles to require SSO for all users

+**Single Sign‑On** simplifies authentication by delegating it to a corporate identity provider:

+* **Enable SSO** – Uses SAML or OpenID Connect to authenticate users through an external identity provider.
+* **Identity provider metadata** – Provides the URL or certificate information for the IdP.
+* **SSO button label** – Text displayed on the login page for the SSO button.
+* **Require SSO for all users** – Forces all users to use SSO; disables fallback to username/password.
+* **Disable username/password login** – Prohibits local logins when SSO is enabled.

 **Azure AD** – configure authentication via Azure Active Directory by entering your tenant ID and native application client ID.

 ``Cluster Dashboard`` > ``Default Group Policy`` > ``Azure AD``

 .. image:: _static/cluster-policy-clicked-azure-ad-detail-view.png
    :alt: Azure AD settings page with check box to enable Azure AD authentication and fields for tenant ID and client ID

+**Azure AD** integration allows users to log in with Microsoft 365 credentials:

+* **Enable Azure AD authentication** – Allows users to log in with their Azure AD credentials.
+* **Tenant ID** – The Azure AD tenant identifier used to locate the directory.
+* **Client ID** – The application ID registered in Azure AD for authentication.

 Folder & Storage
 ~~~~~~~~~~~~~~~~